 The Master, as a shipboard manager, is in overall command of the vessel and personnel on board.
-Being the highest ranking person, his duties and responsibilities covers the whole ship.
+Being the highest-ranking person, his duties and responsibilities cover the whole ship.

-Technically, the Master is the “owner’s representative“.
-He is responsible to relevant Company Managers for all matters pertaining to the safe and efficient operation of the vessel.
+Technically speaking, he is the “owner’s representative“.
+He is responsible to the relevant Company Managers for all matters pertaining to the safe and efficient operation of the vessel.

 A Captain has the overriding authority, as well as the responsibility, to take any actions with respect to shipboard safety and pollution prevention.
 His decisions can be independent of shore intervention if necessary.

 Why?
-Because he knows the ship and his situation better than someone ashore sitting behind a desk.
+Because he knows his ship and the situation better than someone ashore sitting behind a desk.

 However, he may request and expect any and all necessary assistance, deemed appropriate, from the company.